The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 • What resources do I need to answer this question?

-Not only will it boost their self-confidence if they know they have solved a problem like this before, but it will also help them to make connections in their learning and activate prior knowledge.
+This will boost self-confidence if they know they have solved a problem like this before, and it will also help them to make connections in their learning and activate prior knowledge.

 Third Space Learning's online tuition slides providing tutors with support to develop metacognitive skills